 Applications for 2022 scholarships are now closed.

-Applications for scholarships to study in 2023 will open in November 2022.
+Applications for scholarships to study in 2023 will open on 7 November 2022.

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services, ACT Health or Calvary Public Hospital Bruce or have a continuous temporary contract for at least 12 months before the application closing date.